Hondo Creek: Battle of the Arroyo Hondo

-Hondo Creek where it meets Quahi Creek was the site of the Battle of the Arroyo Hondo in 1842.
+Hondo Creek where it meets Quihi Creek was the site of the Battle of the Arroyo Hondo in 1842.
 The battle occurred following the third in a series of three invasions by Mexican forces in 1842 to reclaim territory lost during the 1836 Texas Revolution.
 After the 1200-man Mexican army was defeated in San Antonio by Mathew Caldwell and 200 gathered Texans, the forces of Mexican General Adrián Woll headed west.
 On September 21, they met up with a few Texas Rangers, who were part of the Texas forces, Under the command of John Coffee Hays, known as "Captain Yak" by the Indians, the Rangers attacked on the banks of the creek, and a battle ensued.
 Four Rangers were wounded including Samuel Luckie.
 The Rangers captured a cannon battery but had to abandon it, as the Texas Army did not advance to their position.

 Although accounts of the battle vary, the Texans had fared well.
 Caldwell believed that his men could overtake the Mexican Army.
 However, the Texas forces were outnumbered, under-provisioned, and facing fierce cannon fire; they lacked a consensus, and the leaders were unable to rally unanimity for an offensive action.

 Following the battle, the Texans disbanded and the Mexican forces continued their trek southwestward, back to Mexico.
 A historical marker can now be found in Medina County where the battle is believed to have taken place.

 Cow Camp Massacre

-Also marked along the stream in Medina County, is the Cow Camp Massacre.
+Also marked along the stream in Medina County, near Tarpley, is the Cow Camp Massacre.
 This is the site of a January 27, 1866, Native American attack that occurred as three minors (aged 12–19) set up camp along Hondo Creek to recover lost livestock.
-Eight Indians followed one of the boys to the camp.
+Eight Lipan Apaches followed one of the boys to the camp.
 He and another were captured, but one escaped.
 Of the two captured, one was never seen again and the other's mutilated body was found several days later.

 Fishing

-According to Texas Parks and Wildlife, the following fish have been caught in the tributary (records in parenthesis):
+According to Texas Parks and Wildlife, the following fish have been caught in the tributary (records in parentheses):